slingann/slingann.github.io/_pages/about.md

 ## Beyond Academics

-Outside of class, I can be found researching what show to binge watch next, trying to find the best milk tea in Berkeley (Yi Fang is currently #1 on my ranking), and perfecting my primary Spotify playlist.
-I'm originally from **Hayward** — ask me about my favorite lookout spots in the Hayward hills and fun nature-y things to do in my hometown.
+Outside of class, I can be found researching what show to binge watch next, trying to find the best milk tea in Berkeley (Yi Fang is currently #1 on my ranking), watching cool bird videos, and perfecting my Spotify playlists.
+I'm originally from **Hayward, CA** — ask me about my favorite lookout spots in the Hayward hills.